tascintra/supertask/README.md

 ## 👨‍💻 Continued development

 I have plans to improve this project, since the better code organization and structure to adding new features as creating and linkig it with a database and manage integration with Prisma and validations with Zod.
 Develop user management and login function are ideas for the near future.
+Creating and configuring a Storybook to document components behavior and usability and much more.

 <br>